lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/5_Use_Amazon_omics.md

 - **Proteomics** - Store, query, and analyze proteomic data to identify **protein expression patterns** and their impact on human health.

 ### What is this
 - USE Amazon Omics purpose-built genomic file stores to quickly store, query, and analyze genomic, transcriptomic, and proteomic data.
+- Video (launched at re:Invent 2022) - 40 minutes - [link](https://www.youtube.com/watch?v=46SLOjuMM6o)
-Examples and implementation details are provided below.
+- Examples and implementation details are provided below.

 ### Key considerations
 - requires a reference genome store - (FASTA) and a reference genome index (BWA index)